Optimal consumption under a drawdown constraint over a finite horizon: Introduction

+With the help of our new PDE results, we can derive the optimal consumption and portfolio in piecewise feedback form and identify all analytical time-dependent thresholds for the ratio between the wealth level and the past consumption maximum, dividing the domain into three regions for different consumption behaviors (see Theorem \ref{thm:V}).
+In addition, the analytical threshold functions allow us to theoretically verify their quantitative dependence on the constraint parameter $\alpha$.

 The rest of the paper is organized as follows.
-In Section \ref{sec:model}, we introduce the market model and the utility maximization problem under a drawdown constraint.
-By changing of variable and dimension reduction, we formulate the associated HJB variational inequality and its dual problem.
-In Section \ref{sec:dual}, we first analyze the dual linear parabolic variational inequality by considering some auxiliary problems with both gradient and function constraints.
+In Section \ref{sec:model}, we introduce the market model and the utility maximization problem under a consumption drawdown constraint.
+By dimension reduction using the homogeneity of power utility, we formulate the associated HJB variational inequality and its dual problem.
+In Section \ref{sec:dual}, we first analyze the dual linear parabolic variational inequality by considering some auxiliary problems with gradient and function constraints.
 By showing the existence and uniqueness of the solution to the auxiliary problems and characterizing their free boundaries, we obtain the unique classical solution to the dual HJB variational inequality.
-In Section \ref{sec:control}, using the results from the dual problem, we establish the unique classical solution to the primal HJB variational inequality and derive the optimal feedback controls and all associated time-dependent thresholds of the wealth variable in analytical form.
+In Section \ref{sec:control}, using the results from the dual problem, we establish the unique classical solution to the primal HJB variational inequality and verify the optimal feedback controls and all associated time-dependent thresholds in analytical form.
+In Section \ref{sec:con}, we conclude our theoretical contributions and discuss some future research directions.